rydmike/flex_color_scheme/README.md

 settings available in FlexColorScheme.
 You can modify them all interactively.
-All the settings are persisted locally, but in this case with another ThemeService, called ThemeServicePrefs, that uses the package SharedPreferences to persist the settings locally, instead of Hive.
+All the settings are persisted locally, but in this case with another ThemeService, called ThemeServicePrefs, that uses the package SharedPreferences to persist the settings instead of Hive.
 The settings can also be reset back to their default values.

 This example is best seen and tested on a tablet, desktop or desktop web browser,